cloudneutral/pestcontrol/README.md

 | password   | Yes      | cockroach | The SQL user password for secure clusters. |

-## Local Cluster Configuration

-The default settings are usually sufficient unless you have conflicting network ports occupied.
-Edit [config/settings-secure.cfg](config/settings-secure.cfg) or [config/settings-insecure.cfg](config/settings-insecure.cfg) and change the details, as necessary.

 # Running

-Start the app in the background with:
+Start the app in the background:

     ./cluster-admin start-service

-Other alternative:
+Now you can access the application via http://localhost:9090 and login to the cluster of choice.

+**Alternative**

+Start the app in the foreground:

+    ./cluster-admin run-service <args>

+Equivalent to:

     ln -sf target/pestcontrol-<version>.jar pestcontrol.jar
-    java -jar pestcontrol.jar
+    java -jar pestcontrol.jar <args>

-Now you can access the application via http://localhost:9090 and login to the cluster of choice.

-## Local Cluster Management
+# Local Cluster Management

-This section apply only if you intend to install and operate a local, secure or insecure cluster.
+This section apply only if you intend to install and operate a local, secure or insecure cluster, optionally with toxiproxy for chaos testing.

+## Local Cluster Configuration

+The default settings are usually sufficient unless you have conflicting network ports occupied.

-CockroachDB can operate in insecure or secure mode.
+CockroachDB can operate in either insecure or secure mode.
 The default security mode is `insecure`.

-Edit the `config/settings.cfg` file to change `security_mode` to either `secure|insecure`.
+- Edit the `config/settings.cfg` file to change `security_mode` to either `secure|insecure`.

+- Edit `config/settings-secure.cfg` or `config/settings-insecure.cfg` and change host,
+port or other details, if necessary.

 ### Enable Toxiproxy (optional)

-Edit the `config/settings.cfg` file to change `toxiproxy="on"`.
-This will make CockroachDB use a different `advertise-host` port allowing the toxic proxies to be injected and intercept the RPC traffic.
+- Edit the `config/settings.cfg` file to change `toxiproxy="on"`.

+This will make CockroachDB use a different `advertise-host` port, allowing the proxies to be injected and intercept the RPC traffic using different toxics.

+Think of it like valves or filters put on a pipe to regulate water flow.

+## Start cluster

 ### Insecure Mode (default)